-Join Todd Perkins for an in-depth discussion in this video Variables, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Variables, part of Learning Java Applications.

 - So let's review some Java basics before we start developing applications.
 So I'm in Eclipse right now and I'm actually in the Chapter 02 workspace.
 So if you want to change your workspace, you can do that under File, Switch Workspace, choose a recent workspace here or just click Other, which opens up that workspace launcher, and then you can click Browse and go to the appropriate chapter.
 So inside of Chapter 02, I have this existing project called "Review."
 Remember, that you can create a project by clicking the New Project button here, so the button there at the top, choosing Java Project, or go to File, New, Java Project.

 From there, give the project a name and then click Finish.
 So we have this project called "Review" right here.
 And we're going to create a class file.
 So I'm going to right click the source folder and then choose Class under New.
 So in here, I'm going to leave the package at the default.
 Remember that packages are used to organize your classes.
 That your class that might be named "Review" for example can be differentiated from another developer's class with the same name, so long as it has a different package.